 Associated with insulin resistance is leptin resistance, and this too may be a risk factor.

 Update – New Paper – 6th August 2020

 “While most clinicians are aware of the concept of insulin resistance, it is never measured in routine clinical practice and is at most an abstract, intangible and academic consideration.”

 Source: paper in Frontiers in Public Health.
 Coronavirus and Obesity: Could Insulin Resistance Mediate the Severity of Covid-19 Infection?

 “…if an association between insulin resistance and COVID-19 severity was established, the next step would be to determine whether strategies to enhance insulin sensitivity acutely (such as carbohydrate restriction) could improve prognosis.”
 To see paper click HERE.

 You may be able to reduce your risks within weeks with some specific healthy lifestyle modifications.
 The Seatbelt Plan has four steps:

 Whether you live near a centre or not, give your nearest centre a call to ask for program details.
 You can register for a free info session by clicking the button at the top of the page at https://healthyinspirations.com.au.
-These info sessions can be arrange in the centre or via Zoom video communications to your computer.
+These info sessions can be arranged in the centre or via Zoom video chat to your computer.

-And… make sure you stay disciplined with Strategy 1.
+And… make sure you stay disciplined with Strategy 1 and Strategy 2.
 If you have any health questions, or feel unwell, please call your doctor or local hospital straight away.
 Get tested.
 Do not wait.